 RAMPS Research Group (Wren Lab)

-We are world leaders in radiation-influenced corrosion chemistry research.
-The interdisciplinary nature of our research means that graduate students in our group emerge with a through grounding in in radiation chemistry, corrosion kinetics and electrochemistry.
+RAMPS is the research group of Dr. J. Clara Wren in the Department of Chemistry, Western University, London, Ontario.
+Dr. Wren is an international leader in radiation-induced chemistry processes and their impact on the corrosion rates of industrial alloys.
+Her group is one of only a few in the world doing radiation-influenced corrosion chemistry research.
+The interdisciplinary nature of this research means that graduate students in the group emerge with a through grounding in in radiation chemistry, corrosion kinetics and electrochemistry.

 Graduate students in the group have many opportunities to interact with engineers and scientists from our industrial partners.
 Such contacts provide valuable industrial background experience, and can provide future job opportunities.
 This is evidenced by the employment rate of the group's students.
 To date all of the students that have graduated from the Wren Lab have immediately obtained jobs that are directly related to their training.